FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th November 2018.md

 Initiative Scheme, in accordance with Section 66 of the Local Government Act, 2001

-(as amended), as set out below.---
+(as amended), as set out below.
+---
 15

 **Adare** **–** **Rathkeale Municipal District**